AckerlyXu/heima/articles/hdinsight/hdinsight-high-availability-linux.md

 ## Availability and reliability of nodes

 Nodes in an HDInsight cluster are implemented using Azure Virtual Machines.
-If a node fails, it is taken offline and a new node is created to replace the failed node.
-While the node is offline, another node of the same type is used until the new node is brought online.
+The following sections discuss the individual node types used with HDInsight.

 > [!NOTE]
-> If the node is analyzing data when it fails, its progress on the job is lost.
-The job is resubmitted to another node.

-The following sections discuss the individual node types used with HDInsight.
-Not all node types are used for a cluster type.
+> Not all node types are used for a cluster type.
 For example, a Hadoop cluster type does not have any Nimbus nodes.
 For more information on nodes used by HDInsight cluster types, see the Cluster types section of the [Create Linux-based Hadoop clusters in HDInsight](hdinsight-hadoop-provision-linux-clusters.md#cluster-types) document.

 ### Head nodes